 Braised Beef Short Ribs are slow cooked for hours in a red wine, beef stock, and rich tomato sauce.
 Perfect served over mashed potatoes, risotto, rice, or noodles.
 Full of tender, fall off the bone, meaty goodness!

 There is nothing more comforting to me than a meal of red wine braised short ribs served over mashed potatoes.
 So rich and flavorful!

 It's both a fantastic family dinner or a great romantic date night at home kind of meal.

-Difference Between Flanken and English Cut Short Ribs
+Difference Between Flanken and English Cut

 Use grass fed beef for the best flavor